 He earned his MD from the University of Wisconsin-Madison School of Medicine and Public Health in 1993 and completed his residency in Emergency Medicine at the University of Chicago.
 Among other credentials, Dr. Bogner was Emergency Chief Resident at the University of Chicago (97-98), a UW Health Medflight Physician (98-08), and Associate Director of the UW Health Emergency Department (06-09) as well as UW Emergency Medicine Residency Program Director (04-09)…[read more]

 Mitch Lewis, MD

-Board certified in Emergency Medicine, Dr. Lewis brings more than 15 years experience in emergency medicine.
+Board certified in Emergency Medicine, Dr. Lewis brings more than 15 years of experience in emergency medicine.

 He earned his MD at the University of Nebraska and performed his internship at East Carolina University School of Medicine in 1995.
 Dr. Lewis completed his residency in Emergency Medicine at Pitt County Memorial Hospital in Greenville, NC (95-97).
 Dr. Lewis worked in Colorado hospitals before moving to Wisconsin in 2007 where he joined the ER staff at Meriter Hospital in Madison.
 He also worked at Mercy Hospital in Janesville before coming to Southwest Health…[read more]

 Bruce Lindsay, MD